whisky-actual/Community-J-10/README.md

 # J10-A Community Mod

-Hi all, here is a nice side project that we have been working on.
-Ever since we saw this FC3 MOD pop up on YouTube we wanted to take it to the next level.
-With the permission of the original author, @happy cavin, we took his work and adapted it for the wonderful JF-17 made by Deka Ironwork Simulations.
+With the permission of original author, @happy cavin, we took his FC3 J-10 mod and adapted it for wonderful JF-17 made by Deka Ironwork Simulations using it's cockpit and avionics.
+We also added several custom weapons from the PLAA, custom cockpit textures and other interesting features..
 We are taking the "early access" route with this mod and sharing it as-is.
 Work will continue and your help will be appreciated if you have any modding experience.

 ## Contributing Developers
 Snowy Wolf, Yatsie, Whisky Actual